 Lucie and Stewart's Grain to Glass Gin & Vodka Story

-Lucie is originally from Zurich and Stewart is from New Zealand.
+Lucie is originally from Zurich and Stewart is a Kiwi.

-We love our retired racing-greyhounds and this is why a portion of each sale goes to greyhound welfare and other good, animal related, causes.
+We love our retired racing-greyhounds and this is why 5% of each sale goes to greyhound welfare and other good, animal related, causes.
 Our greyhound George is featured on the bottle.
 Janey, the extrovert, is not so happy about that.

 For several years, we produced barley-based gin and vodka for our own and our friends' consumption and refined and re-refined our techniques.

 Then Covid-19 came along and gave us the impetus to get started commercially.
 After all, a good gin is more vital in a pandemic than not.

 So, with a combination of Kiwi ingenuity and Swiss attention to detail we got going.